yunlianqk/HouckLabCodebase/README.md

 address = 16;
 pnax = PNAXAnalyzer(address);
 ```
+The global property just makes it easy to access them inside other functions, but it is **not** mandatory.
+You can define them as normal variables as well.

-1. To use them in a script:
+1. To use them in a script or function:
     ```matlab
     global pnax;
     display(pnax.params);
     ```

-2. To use them in a MATLAB function, you can either declare it inside the function as shown above, or pass them as the input parameters to the function:
+2. To pass them to a function as an input parameter:
     ```matlab
     function data = MyMeasurement(argument1, ..., pnax)
         ...